From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Preliminaries

-Following \cite{HS18}, we call by slight abuse of notation, a biconnected component of a level-1 network $N$ a \emph{cycle of $N$,} if it is not a single vertex or a single edge.
-We remark that a cycle $C$ of $N$ is composed of two directed paths $P^1$ and $P^2$ in $N$ with the same start-vertex $\rho_C$ and end-vertex $\eta_C$, and whose vertices distinct from $\rho_C$ and $\eta_C$ are pairwise distinct.
+By \cite[Obs.\ 8.1]{HSS:22cluster}, every non-trivial biconnected component in a level-1 network $N$ as defined here forms an undirected cycle in $N$.
+Therefore, we call by slight abuse of notation, a non-trivial biconnected component of a level-1 network $N$ a \emph{cycle of $N$}.
+In \cite{Gusfield:03}, galled trees were introduced as phylogenetic networks in which all cycles are vertex disjoint.
+Here we consider a more general version, where cycles are allowed to share a cutvertex, see also \cite{HSS:22cluster} for more details.
+We remark that a cycle $C$ of a level-1 network $N$ is composed of two directed paths $P^1$ and $P^2$ in $N$ with the same start-vertex $\rho_C$ and end-vertex $\eta_C$, and whose vertices distinct from $\rho_C$ and $\eta_C$ are pairwise distinct.
 These two paths are also called \emph{sides of $C$}.
 The \emph{length} of $C$ is the number of vertices it contains.
 A cycle $C\subseteq N$ is \emph{weak} if either (i) $P^1$ or $P^2$ consist of $\rho_C$ and $\eta_C$ only or (ii) both $P^1$ and $P^2$ contain only one vertex distinct from $\rho_C$ and $\eta_C$.
 A cycle $C\subseteq N$ that is not weak is called \emph{strong}.
 A network $N$ is \emph{weak} if all cycles of $N$ are weak.
 Networks that do not contain weak cycles are \emph{strong}.
 Since trees do not contain cycles, they are trivially both, weak and strong networks.
+By definition, different cycles in level-1 networks may share a common vertex but never edges and if a hybrid-vertex $\eta_C$ of some cycle $C$ belongs to a further cycle $C'$, then $\eta_C=\rho_{C'}$ must hold.